top of page

 The two biggest hurdles

-For those publishers that are considering to do the the same switch as La Presse did, that is to stop printing and instead offer a flagship tablet version, Cardinale gave an outline of the biggest challenges and hurdles you may confront.
+For those publishers that are considering to do the the same switch as La Presse did, that is to stop printing and instead offer a flagship tablet version, Cardinal gave an outline of the biggest challenges and hurdles you may confront.

 -"Well, there there were a lot of hurdles.
 Yes.
 Inside and outside.
 On the outside our readers are people of habits.
 So we had to be there for them.
 We had to accompany them all the way.
 When we announced the tablet edition, it was clear that the end of the paper was coming.
 We started with ending of the weekday, print edition, and after two years, we ended the Saturday-edition too.
 So people knew that it was coming.
 They had time, but it was a firm decision.
 They had time to buy a tablet and get familiar with it.
 The readers knew that decision to stop print was a firm statement, and we stuck with it.
 So it worked.
 On the inside, the working conditions for journalists changed a lot.
 There is not a single, employee or function that wasn't completely transformed in one way or another.
 So the transformation was hard on the inside.
 There were a lot of layoffs, too.
-And in addition it also took a lot of investments to develop the actual La Press+ app, it's an 100% in-house developed application.
+And in addition it also took a lot of investments to develop the La Press+ app, it's an 100% in-house developed application.
 So, we had to force readers on the tablet, and we knew that we had to force journalists to write for another kind of edition.
 Yeah, absolutely. is was challenging and tough both on the outside and the inside" .

 "Support La Presse: Make a donation